nickeblewis/nicklewis.net.7/blog/linking-forms.md

   - clearbox
 summary: Just notes for clearbox work
 ---
+Hi John I need your help with the following APIs which I hope might already exist or can be created afresh.
+We are wary of changing existing API at the moment.

 The "Form Link Modal" modal needs to do the following things

 ## Selecting an existing form